Published November 22, 2016|5 min read

-At PolicyGenius we walk you through the entire shopping process in plain English, but that doesn’t mean you still shouldn’t be prepared.
-Go into health insurance shopping with a plan – know what you’re willing to compromise on, what you actually need, and what’s important to you – so you can make the most out of Open Enrollment and get covered by January 31.
+Go into health insurance shopping with a plan – know what you’re willing to compromise on, what you actually need, and what’s important to you – so you can make the most out of open enrollment.

-It’s true that health insurance premiums have risen this past year.
-Honestly, it’s kind of a lot in some places.
+Health insurance premiums can be kind of a lot in some places.
 But that doesn’t mean you can’t afford it.
 You just have to know where to look – and what to look for.

-Let’s go back to that stat from earlier: 70% of shoppers can find a health insurance plan for under $75 a month.
+Let’s go back to that stat from earlier: 80% of shoppers can find a health insurance plan for less than $75 a month.
 Part of this is thanks to federal subsidies, which lowers the cost of health insurance considerably for some people.
-But almost 2.5 million people aren’t taking advantage of their subsidy.
-You won’t automatically have subsidies applied if you’re eligible, so

 You stay on top of a lot of deadlines as a freelancer – when projects are due, when payments are supposed to come in – so you should stay on top of your health insurance deadlines, too.
-To get coverage by January 1, you need to buy by December 15, and the last day of Open Enrollment to get covered for 2017 (to avoid paying a fine) is January 31.
-There’s no way around it: you need health insurance.
-Putting it off is just bad business.
+To get coverage for 2020, the federal deadline is Dec.
+15, 2019.
+Some states have extended their enrollment period, so be sure to see what's going on in your state with our state by state Open Enrollment guide.

 Want more insurance guidance in your inbox?
 Sign up for the Easy Money newsletter.